microsoft/playwright/docs/src/trace-viewer.md

 ## Introduction

-Playwright Trace Viewer is a GUI tool that helps you explore recorded Playwright traces after the script has ran.
+Playwright Trace Viewer is a GUI tool that helps you explore recorded Playwright traces after the script has run.
 Traces are a great way for debugging your tests when they fail on CI.
 You can open traces [locally](#opening-the-trace) or in your browser on [trace.playwright.dev](https://trace.playwright.dev).

 ######
 * langs: js